tocco/tocco-docs/framework/configuration/entity-listener.rst

 Handle Events
 ^^^^^^^^^^^^^

-The class :abbr:`CollectingEntityListener (ch.tocco.nice2.persist.util.CollectingEntityListener)` provides some useful methods to handle the :abbr:`EntityFacadeEvents (ch.tocco.nice2.persist.history.impl.tasks.FacadeEvent)` correctly.
+The class :nice:`CollectingEntityListener <ch/tocco/nice2/persist/util/CollectingEntityListener>` provides some useful methods to handle the :abbr:`EntityFacadeEvents (ch.tocco.nice2.persist.history.impl.tasks.FacadeEvent)` correctly.
 The most important methods are described here.
 Open the class ``ch.tocco.nice2.persist.util.CollectingEntityListener`` to see all methods.